You are at an exciting time in your professional journey. The next three years will shape you professionally and

 Small communities like ours still have big problems.
 Here in Hendersonville, we have so many great resources and non-profits looking to make an impact on the community, and our residents are encouraged to make those connections and take on the problems that matter.
 Whether in the clinic, hospital, or community at large, you can lead that change.

 The clinic is the classroom in Hendersonville, but we don’t think your faculty is the teacher.
 Instead, your patients will be your greatest teachers, and your faculty the facilitators.
-Since this person in the exam room will be the most valuable part of your education, we have designed our curriculum to reflect that and be “patient first” in our clinics.
-This means improved continuity, improved patient satisfaction, and you as a physician knowing the people you care for.
+Since this person in the exam room will be the most valuable part of your education, we have designed our curriculum to reflect that.
+Several years ago, we implemented the “patient first” approach in our clinics.
+This means improved continuity, improved patient satisfaction, and you, as a physician, know the people you care for.

 Some programs will have you meeting new continuity patients even in your third year, but there really isn’t much time to build those relationships before you graduate.
-From day one in Hendersonville, you have your full panel, and each year have an equal number of office visits to build that connection and grow with those you care for.
+From day one in Hendersonville, you have your full panel, and each year have an equal number of office visits to build that connection and grow with your patients.
+As a result of the changes made years ago, our program is well-positioned to address new ACGME standards.

 Our family practice service (FPS) is a full-spectrum service that cares for OB, pediatrics, and adult inpatient medicine.
 We care for the entire panel of Blue Ridge Health patients in multiple clinics across Western North Carolina.
 Residents spend three months during their first and second years on the FPS, and two months in a leadership role during their third year.
 Our longitudinal call structure ensures that residents continue to be confident and comfortable with inpatient medicine throughout their residency.
-Many of our graduates have gone on to practice hospitalist medicine as a result.
+As a result, many of our graduates have gone on to practice hospitalist medicine.

 Our family practice service is the primary team for our intensive care patients.
 We do more than make social visits or watch as others care for our patients.
 Our residents are the first call when our patients require intubation, procedures, or resuscitation.
 In addition to gaining this experience during your family practice rotation, residents have a dedicated intensive care rotation at Pardee Hospital and have the opportunity for an elective month of pulmonary and critical care at Mission Hospital.
 A hallmark of our residency is that Pardee is large enough to have a busy ICU, but small enough that our residents retain primary responsibility to care for our patients there.